Designing An Audience-Driven Channel Strategy For Your Book

 Mat Zucker

 Marketing + content leader.
-Partner at Prophet.
 Host: Rising & Cidiot podcasts.
 Author of career guidebook and memoir: Bronze Seeks Silver. linktr.ee/matzucker